esponges/interview/react-ts-node.md

 - What is the difference between __state and props__?

+- What's the difference between the __app state__ and the __url state__?

+> The app state is the state of the application.
+It's the state of the whole application.
+The url state is the state of the url.
+It's the state of the url parameters.
+The url state is part of the app state.

+- What is the difference between the __query params__ and the __url params__?

+> The query params are the parameters that are passed in the url after the `?` symbol.
+The url params are the parameters that are passed in the url where the url accepts parameters.

 - What's a __global store__?
 What's the difference between it and a state?
 When you should use each one?

 - How would can you __update__ a value __without re-rendering__ the component?
 (Hint: use `useRef` hook)